Crochet and Needle Felted Design

-Then in 2013 i decided to turn my work in another direction - crochet.
+Then in 2013 I decided to develop my skills in another craft, alongside my feltwork - crochet.

 A craft so ancient and so constant throughout my life.
 Knowing that I was about to start a family, I needed to learn the craft for myself and bring it into my own little one's life.
 (That and it's much safer to be crocheting around a baby then using felting needles!)

 My development into motherhood was mirrored with my development of crochet and joining with my love of making the little things fun, I have found myself making things to make meal times fun with my growing little ones.
 I've worked and tested many designs with many yarns but am finally happy with my designs to be able to bring them to Rebecca's Emporium.

 My aim is to Make The Little Things Fun.
 To make you smile in a little moment of your day, just something little, but totally worthwhile.

 Felting is a process that takes woolen fibres and either with tiny barbed needles or hot soapy water, matts the fibres together in such a way as to create a solid fabric.
 The more you matt the fibres the denser and stronger the fabric will become.

 But not only can you create flat sheets of this fabric, you can also create 3D forms.

 •Business Owner and Designer 2011 onwards

 of Rebecca's Emporium